-If you think you have a problem with buddy punching or just want to prevent it before it starts, consider using an online time tracking app like Homebase.
-For employers with one physical location, it offers a free plan that allows all employees to clock in via mobile app.
+If you think you have a problem with buddy punching or just want to prevent it before it starts, consider using an online time-tracking app like Homebase.
+For employers with one physical location, it offers a free plan that allows up to 20 employees to clock in via a mobile app.
 As each employee clocks in, the software takes a picture to help you verify their identity.
-You can also add GPS tracking for an extra fee.
+You can also add advanced features like GPS tracking for an extra fee.

-Buddy punching is a serious and expensive HR issue to manage.
+Buddy punching is a serious and expensive HR issue to manage, which can lead to decreased morale and production in the workplace.
 But, you can make efforts to prevent this time theft problem by clearly communicating attendance policies, creating a good work culture, and employing modern time-tracking technologies.

 If your company is large, consult with your HR team on how to best create attendance policies.
 If you are a startup or a small company, consider hiring a human resource consultant to help you create effective attendance policies that include strict rules about buddy punching.
 Payroll training can also help you find ways to insert more controls into your process.

 New to managing employees?
 Check out our guide to employee management for practical advice.